Skip to main content

 Follow the links below for speaker information at each session.

 Sept.
-27 - Session 3: Patient Recruitment & Informed Consent
+27 - Session 3: Pillars

 Oct.
-4 - Session 4: Responsible Conduct of Research & Organizing Your Study Team
+4 - Session 4: Implementation

 Oct.
-11 - Session 5: Institutional Resources
+11 - Session 5: Getting Started/Institutional Resources

 Mary Christie